Skip to content

 Rois-Bheinn — common questions

-Rois-Bheinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 776m of ascent and takes most walkers 5-8 hours.
-Terrain: Lower slopes through bracken and birch are damp and tick-prone in summer.
+Rois-Bheinn carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 776m of ascent and a 5-8 hour day on the standard route.
+Ground conditions: Lower slopes through bracken and birch are damp and tick-prone in summer.

 No signal on this remote Moidart coast hill